alexdimopoulos/PointCloudCity-Open3D-ML/README.md

 ML frameworks such as data visualization.

 ## Introduction
-A point cloud is a set of data points in a 3D coordinate system, each representing a spatial measurement which can be used to record and depict 3D shape and model objects and environments.
+A point cloud is a set of data points in a 3D coordinate system, each representing a spatial measurement which can be used to record and depict 3D shapes, model objects and simulate environments.
 Point Cloud City (PCC) was created by NIST Public Safety Innovation Accelerator Program (PSIAP) awardees who generated a catalog of annotated 3D indoor point clouds that can be used by industry, academia, and governments to advance research and development in the fields of indoor mapping, localization, and navigation for public safety.

 This dataset has the potential to demonstrate the value of ubiquitous indoor positioning and location-based information for first responders but there are currently no standardized procedures for labeling public safety related objects in point clouds.
 Because of this each awardee used different methods and formats to label objects which poses a challenge for those who aim to utilize PCC for their work.
 This project addresses this problem by standardizing PCC and provides code to train and test state of the art 3D Machine Learning (ML) models using Open3D-ML, an extension of Open3D which is an open-source library used to develop software that works with 3D data.

-The folder [/pscr_point_cloud_city](https://github.com/alexdimopoulos/PointCloudCity-Open3D-ML/tree/main/pscr_point_cloud_city) contains instructions and helper scripts for downloading PCC, unifying the classification labels, and translating the entire dataset into a single format which replicates the structure of one of the most widely used point cloud datasets in academia and industry.
+The folder [/pscr_point_cloud_city](https://github.com/alexdimopoulos/PointCloudCity-Open3D-ML/tree/main/pscr_point_cloud_city) contains instructions and helper scripts for downloading PCC, unifying the classification labels, and translating the entire dataset into a single format which replicates the structure of one of the most widely used point cloud datasets in academia and industry, [SemanticKITTI](http://www.semantic-kitti.org/).
 Once PCC is unified and formatted it can then be used to train and test state of the art 3D Machine Learning (ML) models using Open3D-ML, an extension of Open3D which is an open-source library used to develop software that works with 3D data.

 The focus of this repository is the implementation of semantic segmentation models trained to detect public safety related objects in indoor space, but the helper scripts are aimed to assist anyone using PCC for their work or research.